Saturday, October 29, 2011

 If you have an interest in Buddhism, unique architecture an or just like to take photos of rare and special attractions then this is your place to visit!
 You will be drawn in by this places uniqueness as its a place that you travel the world and still not find something this interesting and completely different to any other structure you have seen before.

-Click here to see Fukusaiji Temple Nagasaki on a map!
+Click here to see Fukusaiji Temple in Nagasaki on this map below:

 Click on the photos below to enlarge: